-The NBIF is proud to support the province’s high qualified research professionals.
-Recognizing the importance of contributions to salary that are not tied to specific projects, the NBIF has three funding opportunities for the support of professionals:
+We are proud to support the province’s highly qualified research professionals.
+Recognizing the importance of contributions to salary that are not tied to specific projects, NBIF has three funding opportunities for the support of professionals:

 • Research Professional Initiative: partial funding to hire research professionals (lab managers, technicians, postdocs etc.) working on applied programs at NB institutions.

 • NB Innovation Research Chair: a sunsetting program that founded five Chairs in applied research at NB institutions.

 Attracting the right talent is imperative for all organizations focused on innovation, and today, the competition for that talent is global.
 NBIF provides funding for hiring outstanding professors and researchers and investing in some of the resources they will need to succeed.
 Most grants are made in the range of $25,000 - $50,000 and go towards the purchase of infrastructure needed to kick-start the applied research program.